SAP-samples/teched2023-DA261/exercises/ex3/README.md

 <img src="./images/image4.png" style="width:800px;height:556px;"/>

 🚩 Welcome to the Calendar Wizard!
-From here we can utilize various parameters to create many assignee and review tasks which essentially represent a larger submission workflow to cover an entire planning process, or a subprocess.
+From here we can utilize various parameters to create multiple assignee and review tasks to represent a larger submission workflow which may cover an entire planning process or subprocess.
 In our case, this workflow will be very simplistic and could be create manually using the General and Review Task options visible in the menu item above.
 However, we will utilize the Wizard to illustrate its capabilities.

-117. From the Basic Settings step, configure the following settings.
+117. From the **Basic Settings** step, configure the following parameters.
 For Process Name, Start Date, and End Date feel free to use those provided in the image, or set your own

 <img src="./images/image5.png" style="width:800px;height:556px;"/>